xginn8/grafana-pagerduty/README.md

 ## To configure:

-Create a v2 PagerDuty API key, following the instructions [here](https://support.pagerduty.com/docs/using-the-api)
+Create a PagerDuty REST API key, following the instructions [here](https://support.pagerduty.com/docs/generating-api-keys#section-rest-api-key)

 Paste the key into the `API Key` configuration field for the PagerDuty datasource.